 In setting a learner and restricted licence time limit, a balance is needed between providing sufficient incentive for individuals capable of progressing to do so, but avoiding prematurely forcing those who do not feel skilled enough to progress.

-It is also recommended that a maximum time limit applies only to learner and restricted car and motorcycle licence holders, and not to learner heavy motor vehicle licence holders.
+The 5 year time limit applies only to learner and restricted car and motorcycle licence holders, and not to learner heavy motor vehicle licence holders.
 This is because heavy motor vehicle licence holders have not been shown to contribute to the licence pooling issue, and have a very high level of licence progression.

 1 The mandatory minimum periods are 6 months for learner licences, and 12 to 18 months for restricted licences for drivers under the age of 25.